 - he/she understand that the Eucharist is the Body and Blood of Christ.

-A child should be presented to the pastor/DRE so that a mutual decision can be reached about the child’s readiness.
+A child should be presented to the pastor/parish leader so that a mutual decision can be reached about the child’s readiness.
 The date for celebrating his/her First Communion is determined at this time.
-At St. Luke a child receives First Communion individually as part of his/her family within the context of the gathered faith community rather that as part of a transitory class or social group.
+At Saint Luke a child receives First Communion individually as part of his/her family within the context of the gathered faith community rather that as part of a transitory class or social group.
 First Communions may be celebrated at a Sunday or Weekday Mass, determined ahead of time.

-The pastor may delay the First Communion if circumstances warrant.
+The pastor/parish leader may delay the First Communion if circumstances warrant.

-Formation sessions for the Sacrament of First Eucharist are held in conjunction with the monthly AACT sessions, usually the second Sunday of the month from September through April.
+Formation sessions for the Sacrament of First Eucharist are held in conjunction with the weekly CCD sessions, usually the second Sunday of the month from September through April.

 Penance takes its place of honor as the Sacrament that celebrates forgiveness and healing throughout one’s life.